-- From 2000 to 2014, projects in the City received a total of \$3.85 billion from various local incentive programs, including tax abatement, tax increment financing (TIF), New Market Tax Credits and local bonding.
-Another \$2.03 billion came from State of Missouri incentives, including business credits, real estate tax credits, contributory tax credits and state investments/bonds and grants. - The largest dollar value of local incentives came from local bond financing (\$2.91 billion), followed by TIF (\$402 million) and tax abatement (\$307 million).
+- The largest dollar value of local tax incentives came from TIF (\$402 million) and tax abatement (\$307 million).
 In terms of state incentives, the largest amount was in real estate related tax credits (\$1.48 billion), followed by state investments/bonds (\$249 million). - Given the nature of the different incentives, the amounts from the different incentives are not directly comparable.
-For some incentives, the amount represents the amount forgiven in future tax receipts (tax abatement and TIF), for some the forgiven amount is used to complete the project (TIF) and for others the amount is redeemable on state or federal taxes (state tax credits and New Market Tax Credits). - Most of the local and state incentives are for real estate investments, and, of the total amount, the largest percent goes to commercial projects (45 percent) followed by residential projects (36 percent).
+For some incentives, the amount represents the amount forgiven in future tax receipts (tax abatement and TIF), for some the forgiven amount is used to complete the project (TIF) and for others the amount is redeemable on state or federal taxes (state tax credits and New Markets Tax Credits). - Most of the local and state incentives are for real estate investments, and, of the total amount, the largest percent goes to commercial projects (45 percent) followed by residential projects (36 percent).
 Residential projects are a larger share of state incentives than local incentives (36 percent to 13 percent).